The Business of Ethical Mammoth Ivory

 In addition, the distinct shades that naturally colour the patina of mammoth bark, which range from white, to bronze, tan, green and blue, are not found on elephant ivory.
 The most sought-after colour is the extremely rare shade of blue which is formed by oxygen reacting with the secondary iron-ore mineral deposit (known as Vivianite) that surrounded the mammoth ivory in the permafrost for thousands of years.

 Careful Treatment for Superior Results

-Mammoth skeletons emerge from the Siberian permafrost, as the ice thaws during the summer months.
+Mammoth skeletons emerge from the Siberian permafrost, as the ice thaws during the Arctic summer months.
 The discovery of mammoth tusks in a good, natural condition is very unusual, and to find a pair of tusks which belonged to the same animal is extremely uncommon.
-Once a tusk is found, the surface must be carefully cleaned from the ancient mud that has encrusted it for thousands of years.
-This is done by specialists who must work delicately to ensure that the ivory is not damaged by the cleaning process, and is a painstaking business that demands expertise and patience.
+Once a tusk is found, the surface must be carefully cleaned from the ancient mud that has encrusted it for millenia.
+This is done by specialists who must work delicately to ensure that the ivory is not damaged by the cleaning process, and is a painstaking business that demands expertise and, above all, patience.

 Processing the ivory also requires that the outer layer of bark be separated, and the cracked or damaged parts of the tusk are removed.
 Arctic Antiques work with specialists who stabilise and restore low-grade pieces of ivory, using the filtered mammoth ivory dust that is collected from the process.
 Nothing is wasted.
 This is a laborious process that requires patience, but it allows craftspeople of all levels of this niche market to have access to this unique material.